Mayurji/mayurji.github.io/_posts/2020-10-05-MixedPrecisionTraining.markdown

 ## **Notations**

-* FP16 — Half-Precision, 16bit Floating Point-occupies 2 bytes of memory
+**FP16 — Half-Precision, 16bit Floating Point-occupies 2 bytes of memory.**
-* FP32 — Single-Precision, 32bit Floating Point-occupies 4 bytes of memory
+**FP32 — Single-Precision, 32bit Floating Point-occupies 4 bytes of memory.**
-* FP64 — Double-Precision, 64bit Floating Point-occupies 8 bytes of memory
+**FP64 — Double-Precision, 64bit Floating Point-occupies 8 bytes of memory.**

 Since the introduction of Tensor Cores in the Volta and Turing architectures (NVIDIA), significant training speedups are experienced by switching to mixed precision — up to 3x overall speedup on the most arithmetically intense model architectures.
 The ability to train deep learning networks with lower precision was introduced in the Pascal architecture and first supported in CUDA® 8 in the NVIDIA Deep Learning SDK.